jandr003/Beyond-The-Era-Echoes-In-The-Past/README.md

 # Beyond The Era: Echoes in the Past

-A fan-made pixel RPG inspired by *Frieren: Beyond Journey’s End*.
+A fan-made pixel RPG inspired by *Frieren: Beyond Journey's End*.

 ## About

-**Beyond The Era: Echoes in the Past** is a pixel RPG project featuring character selection, pixel art, animations, exploration, and RPG-style gameplay.
+**Beyond The Era: Echoes in the Past** is a fan-made pixel RPG that focuses on pixel art, character animations, exploration, and RPG-style gameplay.

-This project was made as part of my portfolio to showcase my work in game development, pixel art, UI design, and animation using HTML, CSS, and JavaScript.
+I created this project as part of my portfolio to practice and showcase my work in game development, pixel art, UI design, and animation.

 ## Features

 * Character selection
 * Pixel art animations
-* RPG-style UI
+* RPG-style interface
-* Character and equipment systems
+* Character and equipment system
 * Exploration
 * Battle mechanics

-## Built With

-* HTML
-* CSS
-* JavaScript

 ## Project Status

-**Personal Project**
+**Personal Portfolio Project**

-Made as a personal project to showcase my work in game development and design.
+This project is still a work in progress and is being developed as a personal portfolio project.

 ## Disclaimer

-This is a fan-made project inspired by *Frieren: Beyond Journey’s End*.
+This is a fan-made project inspired by *Frieren: Beyond Journey's End*.

-All characters and related content belong to their respective owners.
-This project is not affiliated with or endorsed by the original creators.
+All characters, names, and other related content belong to their respective owners.
+This project is made for educational and portfolio purposes only and is not affiliated with or endorsed by the original creators.